abondar/django-copyist/docs/source/overview.rst

         confirm_write=False,
     )

-In this example, we create a :py:attr:`.CopyRequest` object.
+In this example, we create a :py:class:`~.CopyRequest` object.

-:py:attr:`.CopyistConfig` is a class that holds the configuration for the copy process.
-It takes a list of :py:attr:`.ModelCopyConfig` objects.
+:py:class:`~.CopyistConfig` is a class that holds the configuration for the copy process.
+It takes a list of :py:class:`~.ModelCopyConfig` objects.
-It is root config and can have multiple :py:attr:`.ModelCopyConfig` objects if you need to copy several root level models in one request.
+It is root config and can have multiple :py:class:`~.ModelCopyConfig` objects if you need to copy several root level models in one request.

 :py:attr:`.input_data` is a dictionary that holds the input data for the copy process.
 It is used to pass data to the copy process.
 It can be used to pass data that is not present in the original model.

 :py:attr:`.confirm_write` is a more confusing one.
 It is a boolean that tells the copy process if it should write the data even if unmatched or ignored values were discovered during the copy process.

 What are unmatched or ignored values?
-Let's take a look at the :py:attr:`.CopyResult` object.
+Let's take a look at the :py:class:`~.CopyResult` object.

-:py:attr:`.CopyResult` is an object that holds the result of the copy process.
+:py:class:`~.CopyResult` is an object that holds the result of the copy process.

 Primarily you should look at attribute :py:attr:`.is_copy_successful`.
 It is a boolean that tells you if the copy process was successful.
 If it is `False` you should look at the :py:attr:`.reason` attribute.
 It is a enum that tells you why the copy process failed.

 :py:attr:`.output_map` is a dictionary that holds the mapping of the original model id to the new model id.
 It can be stored for historical purposes or to be used for UI rendering.
 This field is populated only on successful copy.

-If you copy is unsuccessful, you can look at the :py:attr:`.django_copyist.config.CopyResult.set_to_filter_map` and :py:attr:`.django_copyist.config.CopyResult.ignored_map` attributes.
+If you copy is unsuccessful, you can look at the :py:attr:`~django_copyist.config.CopyResult.set_to_filter_map` and :py:attr:`~django_copyist.config.CopyResult.ignored_map` attributes.
-They are dictionaries that hold the mapping of the original model id to matched ids on :py:attr:`.django_copyist.config.CopyResult.set_to_filter_map` and ignored fields on :py:attr:`.SET_TO_FILTER` action or :py:attr:`.django_copyist.config.ModelCopyConfig.ignore_condition` respectively.
+They are dictionaries that hold the mapping of the original model id to matched ids on :py:attr:`~django_copyist.config.CopyResult.set_to_filter_map` and ignored fields on :py:attr:`.SET_TO_FILTER` action or :py:attr:`~django_copyist.config.ModelCopyConfig.ignore_condition` respectively.

 Why would you use this attributes?
 Let's see following examples